PavloKapyshin/adrian/docs/naming.md

-# Naming guide in Margolith project
+# Naming guide in margolith project

 builtin - function or type defined by language